thomasp-gfz/WaterBalanceR_JOSS/paper.md

 # Modules, Routine, and Process Chain

-**WaterBalanceR** is composed of eight modular scripts that can be run individually or in sequence using the configuration script `run_calcWB.R` \autoref{fig:Figure 2} to calculate and visualize the water balance.
+**WaterBalanceR** is composed of eight modular scripts that can be run individually or in sequence using the configuration script `run_calcWB.R` \autoref{fig:figure_2} to calculate and visualize the water balance.
 Each module corresponds to an R script and function of the same name.

 The process chain is initiated through the configuration module `run_calcWB`, which initiates the core module `calc_wb`.
 This module performs the main processing tasks: